kubernetes/community/events/community-meeting.md

 The Kubernetes community meeting is intended to provide a holistic overview of community activities, critical release information, and governance updates.
 It also provides a forum for discussion of project-level concerns that might need a wider audience than a single special interest group (SIG).

+## Notetaker(s)

+Notes from the meeting are published to the [Kubernetes dev](https://groups.google.com/forum/#!forum/kubernetes-dev) list.
+A good notetaker is important to help get the information out to people who cannot attend.
+Volunteers are always welcome to either add their notes directly to the document, or inform the host that they would like to help take notes at the beginning of the call.

 ## Meeting Agenda

 If you have a topic you'd like to present or would like to see discussed,